 The visual tool that we developed, FinVis (see Figure 1), is a self-contained educational program that assists the user with understanding key concepts about risk and risk diversification and imparts actionable knowledge.
 This interactive tool has four main components: (1) an introduction that describes the way the tool should be used, (2) a tutorial that introduces risk diversification and demonstrates the concept visually, (3) an interactive feature that allows the user to explore the tool and make his/her own choices, and (4) an outcome screen that displays feedback to the user about whether the choices made were relatively more or less risky and whether the user successfully diversified a hypothetical portfolio (see Appendix B).
-Both the tool and brochure use the same visual representation, i.e., a cone that shows the range of outcomes, as this was found to be an effective way to communicate risk in prior laboratory studies (Rudolph, Savikhin, and Ebert, 2009) and is similar to the representation of risk in a recent related paper (Kaufmann, Weber, and Haisley, 2013).
+Both the tool and brochure use the same visual representation, i.e., a cone that shows the range of outcomes, as this was found to be an effective way to communicate risk in prior laboratory studies (Rudolph, Savikhin, and Ebert, 2009) and is similar to the representation of risk in a recent, related paper (Kaufmann, Weber, and Haisley, 2013).
+The visual tool is different from the brochure since it allows the user to explore alternative scenarios.
+Related work has found that allowing students to experience fictitious life situations and create budgets is an effective way to change behavioral outcomes in the short term (Carlin and Robinson, 2012).